AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ElectronSystemBrowserTestApp/README.md

 1. The app will open a browser to Azure AD for the user to sign-in.
 ![Screenshot](./ReadmeFiles/Screenshot-browser.png)
 1. Select the **Profile** button on the navigation bar.
 This will make a call to the Microsoft Graph API.
-1. Select the **Mail** button on the navigation bar.
-This will make a call to the Microsoft Graph API.
 ![Screenshot](./ReadmeFiles/Screenshot-profile.png)